UAE VAT Treatment in Free Zone and Mainland Transactions

 ABC FZE must charge 5% VAT on the invoice issued to EFG.

-Why Businesses Commonly Make Errors
+Why Businesses Commonly Make Errors?

 Many businesses incorrectly assume: